albertoguerrero20/LDN_TASK/README.md

 ## Additional Information

-The parallax effect is found on the *"Impresoras"* page.
+The parallax effect is found on the *"Registro"* page.

 Most of the images are obtained from Dall-e and the rest are my own.